varunarya-mac/IMS_Trojan_horse_backend/docs/chat-architecture.md

 ### 13.1 Overview

-The frontend integrates with the backend through a synchronous REST API.
-All chat responses are returned immediately (no polling required).
+The frontend integrates with the backend through an **asynchronous REST API with Realtime subscriptions**:

+1. **Send Message**: POST returns immediately (HTTP 202) with a placeholder message
+2. **Subscribe to Updates**: Use Appwrite Realtime to listen for message document changes
+3. **Receive Complete Response**: When fn-chat-processor finishes, it updates the message in DB, triggering a Realtime event

+This architecture avoids the 15-second timeout limit on Appwrite Cloud free tier.

 ### 13.2 Authentication